Create a Website Account - Manage notification subscriptions, save form progress and more.

 For gas savings, residents are automatically included in the NOPEC (Northeast Ohio Public Energy Council) aggregation unless you opt out.
 Opt-out notices are sent to every eligible natural gas consumer every two years.
 For more information see the NOPEC Residents website page or call 855-667-3201 (1-855NOPEC01).

-For electric savings, residents are automatically included in Energy Harbor aggregation unless you opt out.
+For electric savings, residents are automatically included in Dynegy aggregation unless you opt out.
 Opt-out notices are sent to every eligible electricity customer every three years.
-For more information see the Energy Harbor webpage, call 888-254-6359, or email First Choice.
+For more information please see the Dynegy webpage or call 888-682-2170

 The Director of Finance is the Chief Fiscal Officer of the City and is responsible for collecting receipts; making disbursements and maintaining the financial books and records of the City.
 With the Mayor, the Director of Finance prepares the annual budget to be submitted and approved by City Council.